kibis-is/mobile-app/README.md

 ### 6.2.
 Create An Upload Keystore

-The command below can be used to generate an upload keystore used for app (upload) signing:
+The command below can be used to generate a keystore used for app signing:

 ```shell
 keytool -genkeypair \